NZ to enter lockdown to fight COVID-19

 “Everything you will all give up for the next few weeks, all of the lost contact with others.

 “The worst case scenario is simply intolerable.
-It would represent the greatest loss of New Zealanders lives and our history.
+It would represent the greatest loss of New Zealanders’ lives in our history.
 And I will not take that chance.”

 Parliament will also be recalled for an emergency session on Wednesday, in which Ms Ardern will table an epidemic notice to enforce the lockdown.